abuseofnotation/abuseofnotation.github.io/temp/timeandcausality.md

 There may be many possible setups where you will be able to to guess whether the glass gets broken, but this does not make the general principle true.
 Because there is no general principle, only a mental image.
 It is no wonder that the causal maxim works best in environments which are based on mental images (or dogmas as we called them before).**

-Mental images
-===

-0
---
-Mental image (or dogmas, as we called it earlier) is a set of many impressions united in order to be perceived as one.

-1
---
-Mental images exist only in a causal world - in a world without causality there will be no point nor reason to unite several things and unite them as one.

-2
----
-Mental images have the power to reinforce themselves with time - having the image of `A ⇒  B` in our head, we would see `A`-s and `B`-s all over the place.
-Even when we search for a new image, we will search for it only in the space which is not occupied by `A`-s and `B`-s so the new image would be supplementary to `A`-s and `B`-s, like a jigsaw puzzle.

-Some people think that having the right way to view the world can make you less dogmatic - the reality of it is that *any* worldview makes you dogmatic, except the lack of such.

-3
----
-Mental images are "leaky abstractions", and as such they can be used without a loss of precision when you can keep in mind what are they and from what are they produced from.

-4
----
-Our stance, however *is not like this* as some of these images are clearly embedded into our minds, as Kant explains and also *cannot be like this*

-5
---
-More so,